DavidHe1127/Mr.He_HandBook/backend/graphql.md

         }
       }
       ```
-      Function gets the input as JSON and returns whatever the query resolver should use.reading input from JSON:
+      Function gets the input as JSON and returns whatever the query resolver should use.

 Basically, you need to implement both methods in order for input to be correctly retrieved.
 [Create custom GraphQL types](https://medium.com/yld-engineering-blog/create-custom-graphql-types-999f009d3f46)

 ### Pass vars in playground